How we handle your video translation project

 3 Scope, schedule, and costs

 We help you identify which services you will require.
-Will you need video editing engineering?
-Who will be responsible for Quality Assurance?
-Together, we set a schedule and the costs.
+Will you need a voiceover artist or will you use a Text-to-Speech engine?
+What are the final deliverables you require?
+Together, we set the project scope, schedule and the costs.

-Your PM will assemble a custom team of translators, engineers, and other key people for your project.
+Your PM will assemble a custom team of specialist translators, video engineers, and other specialists as needed.

 6 Process recommendations

 We identify the most efficient way for us to receive content from you and deliver the translation.
 Here, your PM will recommend ways you can improve your content processes.
 This starts the process of continuous improvement that is a key benefit to working with Rubric.

 7 Video localization begins